-Evaluate building types within high resource areas to ensure that a range of housing types and densities can be achieved during the City’s rezoning by October 15, 2022.
+Evaluate building types within high resource areas to ensure that a range of housing types and densities can be achieved during the City’s rezoning by October 15, 2024.

-Disseminate brochures outlining information about available incentives to contractors, developers, real estate and contractors boards, and public and private agencies on a quarterly basis, starting in 2023.
+Disseminate brochures outlining information about available incentives to contractors, developers, real estate and contractors boards, and public and private agencies on a quarterly basis, starting in 2024.

+Update the zoning ordinance to amend standards for emergency shelters to comply with recent changes to state law (AB 139).

+Update the zoning ordinance to provide opportunities for Low Barrier Navigation Centers to comply with recent changes to state law (AB 101).

+Update the zoning ordinance to comply with changes to state law regarding Transitional and Supportive Housing, including allowing supportive housing by-right in zones where multifamily and mixed uses are permitted, pursuant to Government Code section 65651.
+(SB 745 and AB 2162).

 Responsible Agency: Development Services Department/Planning Division